Home » ABOUT

 Mertens Hospitality, LCC owns and operates the historic New Hotel Mertens on its ground-floor on Oakes St SW in downtown Grand Rapids.
 Our second location will open as early as 2018 on the rooftop of the same building.

 Mertens Hospitality is led by Anthony Tangorra.
 Anthony has previously founded, launched or led two other national hospitality concepts.
-One was nominated for best new national concept in 2012 by Airport Revenue News and the other won the award in 2016 and went on to win the Airport Revenue News Best Customer Service Concept Award in 2017.
+One was nominated for best new national concept in 2012 by Airport Revenue News and the other won the award in 2016 and also went on to win the Airport Revenue News Best Customer Service Concept Award in 2017.
 The developments at the New Hotel Mertens’ site is now Anthony’s sole focus and he hopes to expand Mertens Hospitality beyond Oakes St in the future, with a preference for revitalizing historic structures.

 Our building’s history